Symptoms of Shigella Infection

 Symptoms of Shigella infection include painful abdominal cramps, diarrhea and fever.

 Most people who are infected with Shigella develop diarrhea, fever, and stomach cramps after being exposed to the bacteria.
-[11, 16, 26] Symptoms may start 12 to 96 hours after exposure, usually within 1 to 3 days.
-[1, 16] Diarrhea may range from mild to severe, and it usually contains mucus.
+Symptoms may start 12 to 96 hours after exposure, usually within one to three days.
+Diarrhea may range from mild to severe, and it usually contains mucus.
 When more severe, the diarrhea is bloody 25% to 50% of the time.
-[1, 16, 22] Rectal spasms, which are technically referred to as “tenesmus,” are common.
+Presence of mucus and blood in diarrhea caused by Shigella infection is due to the destruction of tissue in the stomach.
+Rectal spasms, which are technically referred to as “tenesmus,” are common.

-Shigellosis usually resolves in 5 to 7 days.
-[1, 11, 26] A severe infection with high fever may be associated with seizures in children less than two years old.
-[16, 19] Some persons who are infected may have no symptoms at all, but may still pass the Shigella bacteria to others.
-[11, 17]
+Shigellosis usually resolves in five to seven days.
+A severe infection with high fever may be associated with seizures in children less than two years old.
+Some persons who are infected may have no symptoms at all, but may still pass the Shigella bacteria to others.

-Persons with shigellosis in the U.S. do not often require hospitalization, although the hospitalization rate has been estimated to be in excess of 50,000 per year.
+Persons with shigellosis in the U.S. do not often require hospitalization, although the hospitalization rate for domestically acquired cases has been estimated to be in excess of 5,000 per year.
 Predictably, the hospitalization rate tends to be highest among older individuals.
-[9, 10, 16] Those who are immune-compromised, like persons infected with HIV, are also more likely to face hospitalization because of the risk of complications.
+Those who are immune-compromised, like persons infected with HIV, are also more likely to face hospitalization because of the risk of complications.